Banu Thaqif: Modern

 During his travels to Arabia, including Ta'if, Johann Ludwig Burckhardt noted that the Thaqif remained "a very powerful tribe" which controlled most of Ta'if's gardens and agricultural lands, as well as elsewhere along the eastern ridges of the Hejaz mountains.
 They constituted half of Ta'if's inhabitants at that time, while part of the tribe lived as Bedouins outside of the city where they possessed large herds of goats and sheep.
 Militarily, they lacked horses and camels, but could mobilize some two thousand riflemen equipped with matchlocks.
-In the present day, members of the Thaqif, both settled and nomadic, continue to reside in Ta'if.
+Members of the Thaqif, both settled and nomadic, continue to reside in Ta'if.